matn7/CS-Notes/src/main/java/compact/README.md

 - It's worth noting that many modern databases are now hybrid and can have features from both types of databases, for example: MongoDB, Cassandra, and CosmosDB, provide SQL like query languages for querying the data but still the underlying architecture is a NoSQL.

 ***

-**Openshift**

-- OpenShift is a container orchestration platform developed by Red Hat.
-- It is built on top of Kubernetes and provides additional features for managing and deploying containerized applications.
-- OpenShift provides a web-based user interface and command-line tools for managing and deploying containerized applications.
-- It also includes features such as automatic scaling, rolling updates, and self-healing to make it easier to deploy and manage containerized applications in production environments.
-- OpenShift also includes built-in support for CI/CD (Continuous Integration and Continuous Deployment) which makes it easier to automate the build, test, and deployment of applications.
-- It also allows you to use your choice of development languages and frameworks, including Java, Ruby, and Python.
-- OpenShift also provides a built-in service catalog that allows developers to easily discover and use services, such as databases and message queues, provided by the platform.
-- OpenShift is a powerful platform for managing and deploying containerized applications and it is widely used in enterprise environments.

-***